jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 ### After Christ
 Jesus Christ, in roughly A.D.
 34, visited the Nephites and Lamanites in the Americas following His death, burial, and resurrection.
 This brought hundreds of years of peace between the rivaling and constantly warring clans of the Nephites and Lamanites.
 This peace did not last, however.
 Another battle occurred at the hill Cumorah where the Lamanites completely wiped out the Nephites save one man, Moroni.

 Moroni returned 1400 years later as an angel to Joseph Smith, Jr. Then Moroni told Joseph Smith that there was a book written on gold plates about the former inhabitants of the Americas.
 Joseph Smith found that gold plated book on the hill Cumorah.
-He then translated it and published it in the year 1830.
+He then translated it and published it in the year 1830 as *The Book of Mormon*.

 ## Proving the Errors
 ### Geography